When the leaves turn red, orange, and yellow, you know it’s the season of autumn. Just be careful on the road.

 As temperatures fall, the fog can freeze and fall to the ground which could leave the roads slipperier than anticipated.
 Be sure to go the speed limit.

 Don’t fall victim to autumn driving conditions.
 With these tips in mind, you can decrease your chances of getting into an accident.
-Get the best premiums and protection on your auto insurance to suit your needs and budget at Scavone Insurance Center.
+Get the best premiums and protection on your auto insurance to suit your needs and budget at Scavone Insurance Agency Center LLC.
 Located in White Plains, New York, contact us today for a quote!